Mole Hill is one mole’s battle against the machines of industry that want to destroy his home!

 Mole is living happily with his children in his mound when one day he hears noises.
 Going outside to investigate he finds three large trucks ready to clear the ground to put in a shopping mall.
 The trucks will not listen to his pleas and a battle begins to save his home.

-This story has an easy to follow rhyming style, accompanied by bright and colourful illustrations.
+This story written and illustrated by Alex Latimer, has an easy to follow rhyming style, accompanied by bright and colourful illustrations.
 Children will enjoy the cleverness of the mole as finds an usual source to help him challenge the machines.
 It has wide variety of words to extend children’s vocabulary in an easily accessible way.
 An additional positive is the single male father character of the mole.
 This is a lovely way to introduce different family types to young children.